 - 24.5.1 Clean air is critical to health and wellbeing and quality of life and is also crucial to support habitats and biodiversity.
 The nature of the district, with its dispersed towns, villages and hamlets with poor inter-connectivity by passenger transport, relative affluence and mobility, high car-ownership and close proximity to London and larger towns and cities, all contribute to higher levels of greenhouse gas emissions per person than neighbouring districts. - 24.5.2 The historic nature and organic growth of the district's principle towns of Bishop's Stortford, Hertford and Ware have in themselves led to inefficient road and transport networks and where these issues coincide with limited connections to major roads, congestion is inevitable.
 Such congestion can result in high levels of localised pollutants which can cause problems for those with respiratory conditions. - 24.5.3 Bishop's Stortford in particular suffers from this issue; the combination of the historic road network combined with its proximity to Stansted Airport means that the town centre frequently suffers from congestion and the resultant poor air quality.
 As such an Air Quality Management Area (AQMA) has been established in the town centre (at Hockerill Lights) to monitor levels of pollutants.
 There is also an AQMA in Hertford (at the Mill Road/A414 roundabout), and in London Road, Sawbridgeworth.
 These monitoring sites are supported by action plans to improve air quality in these locations.
 The Council also produces regular update and screening assessments and progress reports for the whole district and regular assessments on each AQMA.
+The Council also has an Air Quality Action Plan which sets out how the Council will work with partner organisations and residents to contribute towards improving air quality across the District.

-More information on Air Quality Management Areas can be found on the Council's Website at www.eastherts.gov.uk/envhealth.
+More information on Air Quality Management Areas and the Council's Air Quality Action Plan can be found on the Council's Website at www.eastherts.gov.uk/envhealth

-24.5.4 The Council is preparing an Air Quality Planning Guidance Document which defines the Council's expectations of developers to ensure a consistent approach and sets criteria for when an Air Pollution Assessment is required and a range of mitigation options.
+24.5.4 The Council is preparing has prepared an Air Quality Planning Guidance Document which defines the Council's expectations of developers to ensure a consistent approach and sets criteria for when an Air Pollution Assessment is required and a range of mitigation options.
 In some cases it may be necessary to place conditions where permission is granted in order to ensure mitigation is delivered.
+It is intended that the Air Quality Planning Guidance Document will be adopted by the Council as a Supplementary Planning Document.